anyoptimization/pymoo/docs/source/visualization/star.md

 +++

-Star Coordinate Plot maps a higher dimensional space with a non-linear function to two dimensions.
+A Star Coordinate Plot maps a higher dimensional space with a non-linear function to two dimensions.
 Compared to Radviz, points can be outside of the circle.

 Let us visualize some test data: